 Both Steve and Greg’s eyes were opened to eternity.
 Steve is now in heaven totally healed, Greg still here on earth leading I don’t know how many thousands to true healing including my own pastor, Jack Hibbs.

 How about you?
-I pray you too will accept healing of the soul that has eternal rewards.
+I pray you too will accept the healing of the soul that has eternal rewards?

 Debbie lives in Southern California with her husband Doug and her children and grandchildren.

 The people who walk in darkness